 - Albert Einstein was awarded Nobel Prize in Physics for photoelectric work (1921)

 - Cambodia gained independence from France (1953)

-- Simon and Garfunkel recorded ‘Bridge Over Troubled Water’ with Art on vocals at Paul’s insistence (1969)
+- 50 years ago today, Simon and Garfunkel recorded what would become their signature tune ‘Bridge Over Troubled Water’—with Art joining on vocals, at Paul’s insistence (1969)

 - Democratic Constitution issued in Nepal (1990)

-- Mozilla Firefox 1.0 released, the fastest, safest browser on the internet (2004)
+- Mozilla Firefox 1.0 released, the fastest, safest browser on the internet at that time (2004)

 And, on this day in 1967, the first issue of Rolling Stone magazine was published in San Francisco, featuring a photo of John Lennon on the cover dressed in army fatigues.